 Discovery by Archimedes that submerging a solid object in water will displace water in an amount matching the weight of that object - in other words, how things float!

-Artistole insisted that the Earth was a globe and that the Earth revolved around the sun.
-These ideas were ignored in later time periods, but re-established when it was discovered that Artistole, so long ago, was right!
+Aristotle insisted that the Earth was a globe and that the Earth revolved around the sun.
+These ideas were ignored in later time periods, but re-established when it was discovered that Aristotle, so long ago, was right!

 Great strides in medicine by an ancient Greek doctor, Hippocrates, in 460 BC.
 Today, Hippocrates is known as the father of western medicine.

 Improvements in cartography, or map making, begun by the ancient Babylonians and improved by the ancient Greeks

 Improvements in geometry, begun by both the Babylonians and the Egyptians, and greatly improved by the ancient Greeks who insisted on geometric proofs rather than statements, using deductive reasoning, much like we do today

 Invention of the stadium and the Olympic games